 Youth sports are supposed to be a place of safety and security where kids learn to play the games that they’ll take with them for the rest of their lives.
 Teamwork trumps everything, but values like trust and sportsmanship stand the test of time more than any techniques or wins and losses can.

-Somebody should have explained that to this parent attending a Young America Football League game in Albuquerque, New Mexico.
+Somebody should have explained that to this parent attending a Young America Football League game in Albuquerque, New Mexico back in 2018.
 Following a call that he didn’t like, the parent rushed onto the field, confronted an official and slammed him to the ground.
-As a result, an entire team of 13-year-old football players has lost the chance to play the rest of their season.
+As a result, an entire team of 13-year-old football players lost the chance to play the rest of their season.

 Selfishness isn’t in most parents’ teaching tool box, and this guy totally lost his cool and allowed himself to take center stage.